-A research and academic program on Fluid Dynamical Systems has been introduced by Rui A. P. Perdigão in 2015, entailing his recently developed generalised class of dynamical systems beyond the classical ergodic stochastic-deterministic paradigms.
+A research and academic program on Fluid Dynamical Systems has been introduced by Rui A. P. Perdigão, entailing his recently developed generalised class of dynamical systems beyond the classical ergodic stochastic-deterministic paradigms.
 Rui’s advances have brought out a unified mathematical physics of complexity and fluids, advancing nonlinear statistical physics, analytical mechanics, functional analysis, theoretical thermodynamics, information theory and differential geometry in a unified framework.